 HOME—About the Website

 Principles & Beliefs.
 Our website and our troop support the fundamental principle of free speech.
-Recognizing that some free speech can be offensive, we also want to assure our visitors that this is a family-friendly website, as shown by the "Cybersitter Approved" logo below.
+Recognizing that some free speech can be offensive, we also want to assure our visitors that this is a family-friendly website.
 We believe the content is appropriate for children of Scout age, and our site is free of foul language, nudity or sex, violence, and gambling, drugs, and alcohol.

 Purpose of Site.
 This web site has three aims: